ardriveapp/inferno-backend/README.md

 ```sh
 $ yarn node ./lib/index.js aggregate
 ```
-to aggregate data since the previously aggregated block (defaults to the height specified at `./daily_output.base.json`) until the current height.
+to aggregate data since the previously aggregated block (specified at `./daily_output.json`, defaults to the height specified at `./daily_output.base.json` if not present) until the current height.

 Or you can specify a custom height range by passing them as positional arguments:
 ```sh